1. Comply with ELD legislation

 • The Driver Vehicle Inspection Report (DVIR) app simply walks drivers through the DVIR vehicle checklist to inspect tires, brakes, and other vehicle parts to be sure they are safe for taking the vehicle on the road.

 • The International Fuel Tax Agreement (IFTA) app reports the fuel taxes paid according to IFTA regulations.

-Once you add Frotcom’s Workforce Management module, you have the solution you need to communicate with your drivers, dispatch jobs dispatched to the most appropriate drivers/vehicles/teams and keep you informed of their status throughout the day.
+Once you add Frotcom’s Workforce Management module, you have the solution you need to communicate with your drivers, dispatch jobs to the most appropriate drivers/vehicles/teams and keep you informed of their status throughout the day.
 Know more.